Demetris Kizas

 Demetris Kizas (Δημήτρης Κύζας; born September 6, 1953) is a Cypriot former international footballer.

+Playing career

 He began to play football from Paralimni in 1971 and in 1976 he went to Greece to play for Panathinaikos.
 After a big career with Panathinaikos, in 1981 he went to Panachaiki and the next year to the OFI of Crete.
 A year later, he returned to Panachaiki where he retired in 1989.
 Today he is a permanent resident of Patras.
 He is a member and has been also chairman of veterans of Panachaiki.

 He wore the shirt of the Cyprus national football team nine times and scored one goal.